Resignation of Pope Benedict XVI: Catholic

 Cardinal Walter Brandmüller revealed that he initially thought the news of the renunciation was a "carnival joke", according to an interview he gave with the Germany daily newspaper, Bild.

 Metropolitan Archbishop of Lagos Alfred Adewale Martins said of the resignation:We do not have this sort of event happening every day.
 But at the same time, we know that the Code of Canon Law promulgated in 1983 makes provision for the resignation of the pope, if he becomes incapacitated or, as with Benedict XVI, if he believes he is no longer able to effectively carry out his official functions as head of the Roman Catholic Church due to a decline in his physical ability.
 This is not the first time that a pope would resign.
 In fact, we have had not less than three who resigned, including Pope Celestine V in 1294 and Pope Gregory XII in 1415.
 Pope Benedict XVI was not forced into taking that decision.
 Like he said in his own words, he acted with "full freedom", being conscious of the deep spiritual implication of his action. ...By his decision, the Holy Father has acted gallantly and as such we must commend and respect his decision.

-Cardinal Timothy M. Dolan, the archbishop of New York, said that Benedict "brought a listening heart to victims of sexual abuse".
+Cardinal Timothy M. Dolan, the archbishop of New York, said that Benedict "brought a listening heart to victims of sexual abuse by clerics".

-One year before the pope's resignation, historian Jon M. Sweeney alluded to the possibility of it in his book The Pope Who Quit.
+One year before the pope's resignation, historian Jon M. Sweeney spoke of Benedict's connection to Celestine V in his book, The Pope Who Quit.
+He noted how Benedict's comment upon becoming pope, "Pray for me that I may not flee for fear of the wolves", recalled a similar comment made by Celestine.
+Sweeney also compared and contrasted other aspects of the two popes' personalities and tenures as leader of the church on earth.